 The name of the new frame, Erdgeschoss, is an odd one.
 A straight translation is ‘ground-floor’ but the definition of Erde is ‘soil’ and ‘Geschoss’ is ‘missile’, so by that we can assume that Standert’s new ‘crosser goes like shit off a shovel.
 Perhaps something got lost in translation but Team Standert don’t look like they’re standing still.

-Head to the Standert Bicycles blog for more information.
+Head to the Standert Bicycles shop for more information.

 Standert Bicycles Website | Facebook | Instagram